sara-nl/griddocs/source/Pages/General/grant_access.rst

 	Contact us at helpdesk@surfsara.nl and we can work together on estimating the resources for running your computation.

-We always recommend that you have run several tests of your programs somewhere else (e.g.: your laptop) before you request access to the Grid.
+We always recommend that you have run several tests of your programs somewhere else (e.g.: your laptop) before you request access to the grid.
 It would be ideal if you could try running several representative (input) samples.
 That way you can see (and know in advance):

 * how long it takes to run a few input scenarios
 * how much space you need to store input, output and intermediate data
 * what are the software requirements (required software tools, libraries, compilers, etc)
+* how many scenarios (jobs) you need to submit for a complete analysis

 ..